 A CT scan would show the fracture clearly.
 Osteonecrotic changes are also more easily seen on CT and would also help to identify whether the fracture is primary or secondary [Secondary fractures of lunate occur in Kienboch disease]

-MRI not only shows fracture but also can assess the blood supply.
-It is able to pick osteonecrosis in early stage and in healing stage can help to asses revascularization.
+MRI not only shows a fracture but also can assess the blood supply.
+It is able to pick osteonecrosis in early stage and in a healing stage can help to asses revascularization.

-Most fractures of the lunate can be treated by immobilization in cast for four weeks.
+Most fractures of the lunate can be treated by immobilization in the cast for four weeks.

-Nonunion of a lunate body fracture is rare because most progress to Kienbock Disease.
+Nonunion of a lunate body fracture is rare because of most progress to Kienbock Disease.

 Fractures of Triquetrum

-The triquetrum is the second most common fractured carpal bone, first being scaphoid.
-Most of these fractures are avulsion injuries and most common cause is impingement of the ulnar styloid [Occurs with the wrist in extension and ulnar deviation] or hamate.
+The triquetrum is the second most commonly fractured carpal bone, first being scaphoid.
+Most of these fractures are avulsion injuries and the most common cause is impingement of the ulnar styloid [Occurs with the wrist in extension and ulnar deviation] or hamate.

-There is pain and tenderness on ulnar side of proximal carpal row.
+There is pain and tenderness on the ulnar side of the proximal carpal row.

 Fractures of the triquetral body are identified on the AP view